albertwidi/go-project-example/README.md

 }
 ```

-Worse, some projects might use the state for configuration.
-When the configuration is gated by the environment state.
-It might introduce another problem, because configuration for each environment might have different parameters and value.
+This environment state, sometimes also used for configuration gating.
+When the configuration is gated by the environment state, tt might introduce another problem, because configuration for each environment might have different parameters and value.

 For example, in configuration with spec `project.{environment_name}.config.toml`: